 In today’s blog, we share with you some of the most common reasons male victims of abuse choose to stay with their abusers, predominantly based on this in-depth study on male intimate partner violence and what M3ND has been learning from some male victims who have reached out for our help.

-In last week’s blog, we addressed some reasons why women don’t leave their abusers.
-The M3ND Project has been in dialogue with a number of male victims to listen to their stories of abuse and wanted to share some of the reasons why men might not leave their abusers.
+What do you think when you hear a man is a victim of abuse?
 We have been told about the man who attends a domestic violence survivors’ support group of all women.
-Almost immediately, he recognizes on their faces and in their reactions the assumption that he must have been the real abuser in his relationship; that his attendance is an extreme effort at image management.
+Almost immediately, he recognizes on their faces and in their reactions the assumption or accusation that he must have been the real abuser in his relationship.
+His attendance is an extreme effort at image management.

-The U.S. Department of Justice estimates that one in nine men are victims of severe intimate partner violence.
+The U.S. Department of Justice estimates that one in seven men are victims of severe intimate partner violence.
 Approximately 24% of domestic violence reports are from men.
 A very real issue facing male victims of abuse is whether they report at all, and many we have spoken with have declined to report.

 Victims are often criticized for staying in their abusive relationships.
 To those looking from the outside in, merely packing up one’s bags, saying goodbye to the abuser, and never looking back seems like the most obvious and easy solution for a victim seeking a way out.
 Unfortunately, leaving an abusive situation is rarely so simple, and doing so presents some unique challenges for men.

 The more educated we are as a community and a culture on the obstacles that male abuse victims face, the better we can empathize with their thoughts and feelings, which is a critical element to helping them take their next steps and to heal from the trauma they have endured.